 The following are some of the adult groups available at First Presbyterian Church of La Grange during the school year.
 We hope you will feel welcome to join any of them.
 Your thoughts and ideas on possible future groups are encouraged and welcomed.
 Contact the Church Office for more information.

-Recent Adult Ed programming has included the following subjects:
+Recent Adult Education programming has included the following subjects:

 Understanding Islamic Militancy